-- The operator is required to state whether the absence is an illness or an injury. - If reporting an injury, the operator will be asked whether it is an off-the-job or on-the-job injury. - Operators must state whether the illness or injury is one day or on the list. - Operators needing to report an illness or injury during hours when their base is closed or when telephone service is interrupted must call the Transit Control Center (TCC) at 206-684-1111 and provide the following information: base, name, badge number, assignment, report time and expected length of absence (one day or on the list).
-The cut-off time for all calls to the TCC is 3:45 a.m. on weekdays and 4:15 a.m. on weekends, unless telephone service to the base is not available.
+- The operator is required to state whether the absence is an illness or an injury. - If reporting an injury, the operator will be asked whether it is an off-the-job or on-the-job injury. - Operators must state whether the illness or injury is one day or "on the list". - Operators needing to report an illness or injury during hours when their base is closed or when telephone service is interrupted must call the Transit Control Center (TCC) at 206-684-1111 and provide the following information: base, name, badge number, assignment, report time and expected length of absence (one day or "on the list").
+The cut-off time for all calls to the TCC is 3:30 a.m. unless telephone service to the base is not available.